 This recipe has at least 6 servings so use it for meal prep.

-One of the cool things about this recipe is that it’s perfect for those that meal prep.
-You can make this roast and pair it with different vegetables and sides for a few meals.
-If you have leftover pulled pork, then you can use it to make Keto Pulled Pork Pizza!
+Alternatively, if you have leftover pulled pork, and are craving pizza, then you can use it to make Keto Pulled Pork Pizza!
 This recipe uses cauliflower or fathead dough as pizza crust!

-What are my thoughts on having this machine so far?
+What are my thoughts on having the Ninja Foodi so far?

 - Allows you to replace several small kitchen appliances all at once